Now, AIADMK announces Rs 1,500 payout to women family heads | Politics

 Palaniswami replied in the negative when asked if the ruling party copied DMK president M K Stalin's promise of Rs 1,000 per month to women announced as part of a vision document at a poll rally in Tiruchirappalli on Sunday.

-''It is worng,'' he said, claiming the AIADMK's proposal had got somehow 'leaked' and based on it, Stalin had made the announcement on Sunday, Palaniswami said.
+''It is wrong,'' he said, claiming the AIADMK's proposal had got somehow 'leaked' and based on it, Stalin had made the announcement on Sunday, Palaniswami said.

 For about ten days, the AIADMK has been preparing the manifesto, and the Rs 1,500 assistance proposal had got leaked through some who were eager to share such a welfare idea with others, he maintained.